Fast charging of Lipkin-Meshkov-Glick quantum battery: Introduction

 \section{Introduction}

 Conventional batteries store energy in the form of chemical energy and transform it into electrical energy while working, which have significant limitations in microscopic electronic equipments and renewable energy.
 The trend towards miniaturization of electronic devices has led to the demand for small energy storage devices to improve flexibility \cite{PhysRevA.104.L030402}, especially at the atomic and molecular scale \cite{Campaioli2018}, where conventional batteries are not well suited.
 On the other hand, the reduction of fossil fuels promotes the development of renewable energy and has higher requirements for energy storage equipment.
-With the development of quantum technologies, these problems are expected to be solved by so-called quantum batteries.
-Quantum batteries are new energy storage media that utilize quantum resources to achieve higher performance than their classical counterparts \cite{Campaioli2018,PhysRevE.100.032107,PhysRevE.99.052106}.
-They are a fundamental concept in quantum thermodynamics \cite{PhysRevResearch.2.023095,PhysRevResearch.2.013095} and are able to improve performance through quantum mechanical effects since the proposed in 2013 \cite{PhysRevE.87.042123}.
-The maximal amount of energy extractable from the quantum battery is dubbed as ergotropy \cite{Allahverdyan_2004,PhysRevB.99.035421,Dou_2020,PhysRevLett.122.210601,PhysRevLett.124.130601,Cruz_2022, PhysRevE.104.064143,PhysRevE.105.064119,PhysRevE.104.034134}.
+With the development of quantum technologies, these problems are expected to be solved by so-called quantum battery (QB) \cite{PhysRevE.87.042123,RevModPhys.96.031001,Ferraro2026}.
+QB are new energy storage media that utilize quantum resources to achieve higher performance than their classical counterparts \cite{PhysRevE.99.052106,Campaioli2018,PhysRevE.100.032107,PhysRevA.107.023725,RevModPhys.96.031001,PhysRevB.99.205437}.
+They are a fundamental concept in quantum thermodynamics \cite{PhysRevResearch.2.023095,PhysRevResearch.2.013095} and are able to improve performance through quantum mechanical effects since being proposed in 2013 \cite{PhysRevE.87.042123}.
+The maximal amount of energy extractable from the QB is dubbed as ergotropy \cite{Allahverdyan_2004,PhysRevB.99.035421,Dou_2020,PhysRevLett.122.210601,PhysRevLett.124.130601,Cruz_2022, PhysRevE.104.064143,PhysRevE.105.064119,PhysRevE.104.034134,andp70225,Zahia2026,2026-0106}.